TaxDome logo

 • From the Proposals & ELs page/client’s account tab: Click the three-dots to the far right of the sent proposal, select Link to job, then choose jobs from the list.

-Note!
-If the proposal is not signed and you manually move the job to another stage, you’ll be prompted to decide what to do about the pending proposal (for more details, read about handling unfinished elements when moving jobs).
+If the proposal is not signed and you manually move the job to another stage, you’ll be prompted to decide what to do about the pending proposal (for more details, read about handling unfinished elements when moving jobs ).

 When do my jobs with linked proposals automove?

 • Proposal without invoices.
-After the proposal is signed by all signatories, the job is automoved.
+After all signatories sign the proposal, the job is automoved.

-• A proposal with automatic payments and sufficient client funds.
-Upon signing the proposal, two parallel processes unfold:
+• A proposal with recurring invoices with automatic payment and sufficient client funds.
+Upon signing the proposal, the following parallel processes unfold:

 • The job is automoved.